semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

 # How to trigger diff-aware scans

-When working with a CI provider, you can set Semgrep to run **[diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans)** instead of full scans.
-Diff-aware scans run on your code before and after some baseline and only reports findings newly introduced in the commits after that baseline.
+When working with a CI provider, you can set Semgrep to run **[diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans)** as well as full scans.
+Diff-aware scans run on your code before and after some baseline, and only report findings newly introduced in the commits after that baseline.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';